 The deployment path

 You don't touch Halo.
-Command Center reads from it via API and surfaces the data in the unified workspace.
-Your team can continue working in Halo for ticket-detail tasks; Command Center is the queue + everything-else layer they live in for the rest of the day.
+Morton Command Center reads from it via API and surfaces the data in the unified workspace.
+Your team can continue working in Halo for ticket-detail tasks; Morton Command Center is the queue + everything-else layer they live in for the rest of the day.
 Discovery and build typically take 2-4 weeks.
+If you ever cancel, your Halo instance, your eBillity data, your security vendors — everything — is exactly where you left it; your vendors stay the system of record, and Morton Command Center never migrates or takes ownership of your data (it reads through adapters and caches for speed, it doesn't replace your tools' storage).

 Related solutions